braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 ### Step 3: Create a service account

-Next you'll create a new service account, so Braze can make authorized API calls when registering FCM tokens.
+Next, create a new service account, so Braze can make authorized API calls when registering FCM tokens.
 In Google Cloud, go to [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts/project), then choose your project.
 On the **Service accounts** page, select **Create Service Account**.

 ![A project's service account home page with "Create Service Account" highlighted.]({% image_buster /assets/img/android/push_integration/create_a_service_account/select-create-service-account.png %})